 Before you know it, you have given yourself momentum and set yourself on a path to your goal.

-You can generally categorize your mistakes in one of the following three groups:
+You can categorize your mistakes into one of the following three groups:

-- Mistakes that you hide, both from others and by denying them even to yourself.
+- Mistakes you hide from others and by denying them even to yourself.

 - Mistakes that you do not learn from.

 Focus on the third category to maximize your potential.

 This is where you want all of your mistakes to land.

 Never making a mistake again is not an option.

 Below are some strategies you can employ to learn the most from your mistakes.

 Try to maintain a positive outlook and keep things in perspective.